bugrakaann/FisheyeCamObjectDetection/README.md

-# 🚀 YOLOv11x Fisheyed Camera Object Detection Model
+# 🚀 YOLOv11x Fisheye Camera Object Detection Model

 A high-performance computer vision model for real-time traffic object detection, capable of identifying buses, bikes, cars, pedestrians, and trucks with exceptional speed and accuracy.
 The model was trained and evaluated on the [FishEye8K dataset](https://github.com/MoyoG/FishEye8K), which provides a diverse collection of urban traffic scenes captured from fisheye cameras.
 ## 🛠️ Pretrained Model